BaisycCoin/bsycInstall/Windows_Wallet-Linux_VPS_MN-Complete.md

 * Paste your MN1 address in the “Pay To” section.
 The label “MN1” should automatically be displayed.
 * Input 5000 into the “Amount” section.
 * Press send, and pay any transaction fees.
 * After 2 minutes, open Coin Control again.
-You should see a transaction of exactly 5000 IPS under MN1.
+You should see a transaction of exactly 5000 BSYC under MN1.
 Wait for it to receive 15 confirmations before the next step.

 ### Masternode Info